Image of Trustees

 Media Library - Member - Rachel Byrne

 Growing up I was a ‘normal’ child I live in Balbriggan in North Dublin.
-I am now 28 years old and live independent to my family.
+I am now 36 years old and live independent to my family.
 I have a younger brother and two older sisters.
 At 17 me and my oldest sister were diagnosed with a condition called Ataxia Telangiectasia.
-In 2012 I started using a walking frame to help get around and in 2014 I realized it was safer to use a wheelchair.
+In 2012 I started using a walking frame to help get around and in 2014 I realised it was safer to use a wheelchair.
 Now using a wheelchair, I have more energy and do more than ever.

 “When I was asked to be involved with Ataxia Foundation Ireland I said YES straight away.
 To know that this foundation is all for the members makes me so happy, all I have ever wanted to do is let other people with Ataxia know its not the end of the world and with this organisation I hope people realize that you can have a good and easy life even with a disability like Ataxia”.

-Me, personally I don’t use the word disability much because a lot of people think disability means you cant do something but I don’t believe that i f you want to do something bad enough you will”.
+Me, personally I don’t use the word disability much because a lot of people think disability means you cant do something but I don’t believe that if you want to do something bad enough you will”.

 That’s the message I want to tell all the members.
 It feels strange calling them members because they are not just members, over the years of meeting people with Ataxia we have all become a family.
 A big family who are there for you whenever you may need them.